Fares Arfa: 2024 Olympics

 In 2024, Arfa helped Canada qualify a sabre team for the 2024 Summer Olympics for the first time since 1996.
 Arfa was officially named to Canada's 2024 Olympic team in April 2024.
 In the first round of the men's individual sabre competition, Arfa defeated three-time reigning Olympic champion Áron Szilágyi of Hungary by 15-8, serving Szilágyi his first Olympic defeat since 2008.
 He then won his second round match against Boladé Apithy of France by 15-8 before falling in the quarterfinal 13-15 to the South Korean former world champion and eventual gold medalist Oh Sang-uk.
+During the 2024 Paris Olympics Arfa led the Canadian Men's Sabre Team to finish 8th.
+Additionally, as an individual Arfa made it to the quarter finals.